CharOConnell/lettuce-cook/README.md

 Bugs found:
 - Could not populate the data into the results section within the search page, so had to create a separate search results page with link back to the search page
-- Interactive buttons to add fields to the html in the search filters section did not push the database variables to the javascript functions
+- Interactive buttons to add fields to the html in the search filters section did not pass the database variables to the javascript functions
+- Static javascript scripts were not accessed until replaced with url_for() static link

 ## Deployment
 This project has been deployed using Heroku.